cme212/course/notes/lecture-12/inheritance.md

 be public in `Circle`.
 We defined variable `area_` as *protected* so it is accessible by `Circle` and other classes that inherit from `Shape`.
 If `area_` was private, `Circle` would inherit it, but it would not be able to access it.
 Note that accessibility in C++ is based on classes and not objects.
-Therefore instances of the same class can access each other private members.
+Therefore instances of the same class can access each other's private members.
 We can implement class `Rectangle` to inherit from `Shape` in a similar manner.
 The complete code is provided in